Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 == The `SymbolicManager`

-In our Analyzer, we must bridge the gap between the "semantic" world of the AST (nodes like `x > 0`) and the "numeric" world of the BDD library (integer variables like 1, 2, 3).
+In our Analyzer, we bridge the gap between the "semantic" AST world (nodes like `x > 0`) and the "numeric" BDD library world (integer variables like 1, 2, 3).

-We implement a `SymbolicManager` to handle this translation and ensure consistency.
+We implement a `SymbolicManager` to handle translation and ensure consistency.

 #info-box(title: "Design Pattern")[
   The `SymbolicManager` acts as a facade over the raw BDD manager.